rnagamatsu/textanalytics_group2/README.md

 # textanalytics_group2
-This is a private repository for the group assignment
+This is a repository for the group assignment